streetpea/chiaki-ng/docs/setup/configuration.md

                     Go to `Settings -> Remote Play -> Add Device`

-            5. Enter the code from your device in the `PIN` field
+            5. Enter the code from your device in the `Remote Play PIN` field

+            6. (Optional) If you have a pin for your console, enter it in the `Console Pin` field to have `chiaki-ng` automatically enter your PIN instead of having to enter it manually each time.

-            6. Click Register (will become available when all necessary fields are filled)
+            7. Click Register (will become available when all necessary fields are filled)

         === "Manual Registration"